brorb/710-wiki/Content/Discord/System Chats.md

 Swordian: brute force till one pops up
 ThePortalNinja: The way to find the right keys has to either be somewhere in App's menus or on the channel.
 We have to find at least one, but System needs 5 to get to the transmitter so that it can get back into contact with Indi before the 10th, which is when everything including System gets turned off.
-Other than that, I don't know who System is talking to but I'm betting it ""copied"" itself in a way to better go through it's logic.
+Other than that, I don't know who System is talking to but I'm betting it "copied" itself in a way to better go through it's logic.
 In a way, System is talking to itself
 Abe: Mitoes